hansaniperera/Rental-Management/README.md

 __User Authentication__: The system does not support any advanced authentication mechanisms. user passwords stored as plain text in here.
 Therefore, they need to hashed \
 __Error Handling__: Most user inputs are validated, but error handling could be improved \
-__Payment Gateway__: Currently this system do not include an online payment gateway for payments __User Input Limitations__: MAX_ATTEMPT global is set to limit invalid user inputs and some inputs are verified with case sensitivity to reduce the complexity of validations(Ex: user preference)
+__Payment Gateway__: Currently this system do not include an online payment gateway for payments\
+__User Input Limitations__: MAX_ATTEMPT global is set to limit invalid user inputs and some inputs are verified with case sensitivity to reduce the complexity of validations(Ex: user preference)\
+__IDE Compatibility__: It seems PyCharm IDE sometimes doesn't support some time.
+Better to use Terminal or Command Prompt

 ## Credits